Unlocking potential by building change capability for all

 Latest Articles

-Building change capability is ultimately the goal of organisations.
-Most businesses aspire to be fast-moving, transformative and agile.
-With the increasing speed of change, organisations need to have the capability to respond accordingly.
-The speed in which organisations are able to flex and adapt accordingly can mean success or failure.
-During Covid we have all seen businesses that have closed shop.
-Others have pivoted and come up with new products and services to survive and prosper.
+Building change capability is ultimately the goal of a lot of organisations to develop a competitive advantage to reach strategic goals.
+Most businesses aspire to be fast-moving, transformative and agile with continuous improvement capacity building.
+With the increasing speed of change, organisations need to have the capability to respond accordingly to meet capability gaps.
+The speed in which organisations are able to flex and adapt accordingly can mean success or failure, given strategic priorities.

 As change practitioners we all aspire to build strong and impactful change capability with the organisation that we work with.
-We want to see leaders with strong skills to lead their teams through the change process.
-We also want to see teams with the tenacity and attitude to be open to and work through the change embedment process.
+We want to see leaders with strong leadership skills and the necessary knowledge to lead their teams through the change process.
+We also want to see teams with the tenacity and attitude to be open to and work through the change embedment process to achieve key performance indicators.

 Doesn’t capability building mean training?

 Yes you must have heard your stakeholder say this a million times.
-The only way to build capability is through training?
+The only way to build specific capability is through training?
 Wrong.
-Training is one way to convey knowledge.
-This is one aspect of learning.
+Training is one way to convey knowledge and skill development.
+This is one aspect of continuous learning.
 But it does not guarantee that the trainee will have the ability or motivation to apply the learning into the workplace.
 Yet companies spend significant amount of investment sending employees to change capability training.
-Absolutely, having the knowledge is an important part of acquiring the capability, but again not the only part.
+Absolutely, having the knowledge is an important part of acquiring the capability, but again not the only part of sustainable capability building.

 So what else can we do to improve change capability?

-Many companies use the 70:20:10 rule in capability development.
+Many companies according to industry trends use the 70:20:10 rule in capability development.
 This means:

-– 70% of development should be focused on job-based learning such as challenging assignment
+– 70% of development should be focused on job-based experiential learning and practical application for team members such as challenging assignment in real work context to maximise knowledge retention

-This does not mean that these three elements of learning cannot be blended together.
-In fact, some of the most impactful learning components combine all three elements.
+This does not mean that these three elements of learning cannot be blended together as a part of capability building programs to support sustainable development.
+In fact, some of the most impactful development programs combine all three elements to address business needs.
 A lot of change leadership capability programs combine coursework, together with a real-life assignment on implementing a change project.
-This is also supplemented with group based coaching.
+This is also supplemented with group based coaching, as a part of promoting a culture of continuous learning.

 What are some of other ways to build change capability?